hivemq/helm-charts/charts/hivemq-edge/DEVELOPMENT.md

 ### Provide adapter configs

-I recommend setting the actual config via set-file.
+We recommend setting the actual config via set-file.

 Create the config like the fragment.xml (see layout in files) and add what's needed: